How Plumbus works

 Configuration participant RS as Resource Service participant WS as Web Server (static HTML) end B->>WS: GET / (page load) WS-->>B: HTML B->>PL: GET /plumbus-sw.js PL-->>B: plumbus-sw.js (configuration embedded) B->>SW: Install Service Worker activate SW B->>SW: Activate Service Worker / claim clients SW->>SW: Generate sender key pair SW->>DB: Persist key material deactivate SW

-Plumbus ensures that configured requests are sender-constrained by injecting Proof-of-Possession on the frontend and enforcing its mandatory presence and validity on the backend.
-This establishes a shared context key: the client claims possession of a key, and Plumbus verifies that claim on every request.
+Plumbus enforces context continuity by injecting a DPoP proof on every configured request and verifying it at the service boundary.
+This establishes a shared client key: the client claims possession of a key, and Plumbus verifies that claim on every request.

-When authentication material is issued, Plumbus issues a binding artifact that enables use of the authentication material with the designated client key only, closing the loop between proof and authorization.
+When authentication material is issued, Plumbus issues a binding artifact that ties the authentication material to the client key — enabling use of the material only from the client context that authenticated.

 sequenceDiagram